-Other charities supported include CLIC Sargent, a charity offering vital emotional, practical and financial support to young cancer patients and their families; and Macmillan Cancer Support, for whom our staff will be joining a nation of coffee drinkers and cake eating lovers to be part of the World’s Biggest Coffee Morning 2016.
+Other charities supported include CLIC Sargent, a charity offering vital emotional, practical and financial support to young cancer patients and their families; and Macmillan Cancer Support, for whom our staff joined a nation of coffee drinkers and cake eating lovers to be part of the World’s Biggest Coffee Morning 2016.

 We donate five percent of our profits to charities nominated by staff each year.

 This year’s charities are: